 Over the course of centuries, the relationship between music, the arts and literature has always focused on their similarities and differences.

 The difference between painting, which one sees and music, which one hears, has always been considered obvious.
-However, as Philippe Sollers (Tel Quel, No. 20, 1965) says about painting: “Il faudra admettre un jour ce phénomène évident: la peinture n’est ni plus ni moins que de la penseé qu’on peut voir… La peinture pour être vue, doit commencer par être pensée” (“One will have to admit one day this obvious phenomenon: painting is no more nor less thought that one can see… painting in order to be seen, has to start in being thought” – translation and emphasis mine).
+However, as Philippe Sollers (Tel Quel, No. 20, 1965) says about painting: “Il faudra admettre un jour ce phénomène évident: la peinture n’est ni plus ni moins que de la penseé qu’on peut voir… La peinture pour être vue, doit commencer par être pensée” (“One will have to admit one day this obvious phenomenon: painting is no more nor less thought that one can see… painting in order to be seen, has to start in being thought”).
 We need to rethink the process by which we look at art and apply the same process to music, which, rendered as a thought process – notes on a page – comes to life entirely in its performance.
 The performance of ‘thinking’ the painting can be related to the performance of musical compositions.

 Many writers, Baudelaire among them, considered music as the highest of the arts in relation to painting and literature, since it remains in the realm of imagination and is not tied to a specific represented reality (the only exception is programmatic music, of course).
 Rather than establishing the relationship between the ‘arts’ as a mere comparison of their similarities and differences, we will focus and elucidate their mechanisms, starting here with the Middle Ages and moving, in future articles, to the Renaissance, Baroque, Neo-Classical, Romantic and Modern periods.